KanadeDX/Public/src/content/docs/start/setup.md

 ## 2. Transferring Assets

 The game assets are separate from the program itself.
-After you downloaded the torrent containing game assets, you should do the following:
+After you downloaded the torrent containing game assets, you should use one of the following options to transfer the files to your device:

+### Option A: Transferring via Miniserve

 1. Start miniserve in StreamingAssets
     - **Windows**: Click on `StreamingAssets/miniserve.exe` and wait 3s.